 Also, those concerned by the occasional cold fronts from the north during January to March can be assured that Cayo Romano is privileged in having an extensive string of cays on its northern border which protects it from all but the most violent of weather patterns.
 On the other hand, being located on the northern side of the island it is fortunate to escape the perennial hurricane activity which normally passes by to the south of Cuba.

 The best fishing at Cayo Romano is that at the eastern end of the chain of islands – at Cayo Cruz in the Province of Camaguey.

 Thanks to the prohibition of commercial fishing, there is no doubt that the average size of bonefish, permit and of tarpon at Cayo Cruz – as well as the sheer numbers in which they are to be found under the right conditions – is the envy of most other destinations in the Caribbean.

 Cayo Cruz demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
+Here you find probably more permit than in any other destination in Cuba, and it is difficult to to find a larger average size of bonefish than those that frequent the flats at Cayo Cruz.
+Good numbers of sizeable tarpon are also to be found not only in the channels but as well providing great sight casting opportunties on the flats.
 Add to this the natural beauty of the cays and of the water and you have a truly memorable place to fish.

 The hotel is 1 hour’s drive from Cayo Coco airport, and 2 hours from Camaguey airport.
 There is a brand new asphalt road that connects Cayo Cruz to both airports, which makes your transfers easy and quick.